trskop/command-wrapper/man/command-wrapper-bash-library.7.md

 # OUTPUT MESSAGES

 Output messages are slightly different from the info/notice/warn/error messages.
-They are printed to stdout, without any extra formatting or colours, but they are suppressed if verbosity is set to *silent*.
+They are printed to `stdout`, without any extra formatting or colours, but they are suppressed if verbosity is set to *silent*.

 out *FORMAT* \[*ARGUMENTS*]